Genya Ravan: Producer

 Ravan has worked as a producer for multiple record labels.
 Among others, she was responsible for the debut album Young Loud and Snotty by the punk rock band Dead Boys (1977), and the comeback album Siren by Ronnie Spector (1980).
 She also contributed vocals to the latter album.
 In 2001 Ravan discovered Tripod at CBGB and produced their demo CD, adding backup vocals to one track.
 She brought David Lasley and his blue-eyed soul group Rosie to Mike Berniker at RCA, got them a deal and produced their album Better Late Than Never.

 Radio host

 In 2006, Steven Van Zandt recruited Ravan to host two monthly radio shows: Chicks and Broads, playing women from the 1950s to the present day, and Goldies Garage, which featured unsigned bands.
-Genya Ravan said, "So much talent out there and not enough places for them to be heard anymore" on Van Zandt's Underground Garage radio channel, aired on SiriusXM Satellite Radio in North America and on SiriusXM Internet Radio worldwide.
+Ravan said, "So much talent out there and not enough places for them to be heard anymore" on Van Zandt's Underground Garage radio channel, which aired on SiriusXM Satellite Radio in North America and on SiriusXM Internet Radio worldwide.
 Ravan joined a team of hosts that includes original Rolling Stones manager/producer Andrew Loog Oldham, whom she worked with as Goldie.